motion/orbit/notes/next.md

 work to split out:

+- loadOne/observeOne commands are being resolved by both syncers and desktop from client calls
+  - this should just go from client => desktop right?
 - make it much easier to create apps / have them in their own area
   - with their own data they can easily hook into
 - syncers bugfixing and improving performance and data storage